x-atlas-consortia/ubkg-api/README.md

 URL that points to the file in the S3 bucket.
 The URL is "pre-signed": consumers can simply "get" the URL to download the file locally.

-By default, the ubkg-api returns a HTTP 403.
+If S3 redirection is not configured, the ubkg-api will return a simple HTTP 403 response.

 To enable S3 redirection, specify values in the appropriate **app.cfg** file--usually the app.cfg of the child API that imports the ubkg-api.

 ```commandline